ftchirou/blink/README.md

 ##### Omit the type of the variable

-If a variable is initialized at its declaration, then it is not necessary to specify its type.
+If a variable is initialized at its declaration, then its type can be omitted.
 Blink is able to infer the correct type of a variable according to its value.

 ```
 blink> let message = "Hello, World!" in {